 Hull mentored Kosgei through three USTFCCCA Atlantic Region athlete of the year awards and four NESCAC most outstanding performer honors.
-Led by Kosgei's considerable talent, Hull's Continentals finished fourth at the New York State Collegiate Track Conference (NYSCTC) championships, and 13th out of 39 teams at the NCAA Atlantic Regional championships in 2010.
+Led by Kosgei's considerable talent, Hull's Continentals finished fourth at the 2010 New York State Collegiate Track Conference (NYSCTC) championships, and 13th out of 39 teams at the NCAA Atlantic Region championships that same year.

 Hamilton enjoyed three straight top-five finishes at the NYSCTC championships from 1998 to 2000, including third place in 1999.
-James Grebey '12 and Hashem Zikry '13 made the 2011 NYSCTC All-Conference team based on their performance at that year's conference championships.
-Hamilton has placed in the top 10 five times at regionals, including eighth in 1998, 2000 and 2007, and 10th twice.
+Two runners earned three NYSCTC all-conference honors the last two years based on their performance at the conference championships.
+Hamilton has been in the top 10 five times at regionals, including eighth place in 1998, 2000 and 2007, and 10th twice.

 Hull's program also focuses on solid academic performance.
-Grebey, Rob Hayden '14, Will Robertson '14, Dylan Thayer '13, Todd Woodworth '12 and Zikry were 2011 NESCAC Fall All-Academic selections.
-Each honoree has a cumulative grade point average of at least 3.35 and must have reached sophomore academic standing at his institution.
-Hull's squad has earned a USTFCCCA all-academic team award in each of the past four years.
+Sam Dupuis '13, Will Robertson '14, Dylan Thayer '13 and Hashem Zikry '13 were 2012 NESCAC Fall All-Academic Team selections.
+Each honoree has a cumulative grade point average of at least 3.35 and must have reached sophomore academic standing.
+Hull's squad earned four USTFCCCA all-academic team awards from 2008 to 2011.

 Hull earned bachelor's and master's degrees from Frostburg State University.
 He resides in New Hartford with his wife Ellen and their daughters, Emily and Juliet.

 John Ostler is in his third season as an assistant coach for the Hamilton College cross country and track & field teams.
 Ostler coaches the hurdlers for the indoor and outdoor track & field teams.